Written by: Neil Gibson

 Writer Neil Gibson very deftly plays with the assumptions that comic book readers will make while reading this book.
 I won’t reveal what happens during the rest of the story but I will say that for readers like myself who have been reading comics a long time, Theatrics is a story that will surprise you.
 It doesn’t play into the typical “wronged and disfigured protagonist” narrative.
 It becomes something hopeful…a story of redemption and friendship and loyalty.
 Theatrics is the best surprise I’ve had reading a comic book in a long time.

 The art in Theatrics is top notch.
-The combination of artist Leonardo Gonzalez and colorist Jan Wijhgaard is terrific.
+The combination of artist Leonardo Gonzalez and colorist Jan Wijngaard is terrific.
 Gonzalez’s art is detailed and energetic.
 His panel construction is terrific and his storytelling ability is spot on.
 I loved his figure renderings and his ability to make facial expressions dynamic and demonstrative.
-Wijhgaard’s colors help make the book come to life.
-Wijhgaard used hues sensitively throughout the book balancing shades of the same color to play with the emotional impact of the story.
+Wijngaard’s colors help make the book come to life.
+Wijngaard used hues sensitively throughout the book balancing shades of the same color to play with the emotional impact of the story.
 As great as this book’s story is, it’s art is just as enjoyable to take in.
-Gonzales and Wijhgaard make a great artistic team.
+Gonzales and Wijngaard make a great artistic team.

 Theatrics ended up being a very welcome comic book read for me.
 With all of the horrible news out there in the world today I was more than pleased to come across this earnest and wonderfully told story.
 The ending did leave me wanting a bit but the comic was such a great read with a resolution so filled hope and optimism that I can’t help but give it my highest recommendation.
 Track it down and actually buy it in a comic shop if you can, work like this deserves to be rewarded monetarily so its creators can make more excellent comics like this.